 NV Dems is creating a uniquely Nevada caucus process--one that represents how we vote and the communities we live in.
-The State Party expanded our caucus process by offering four days of inperson early voting, two days of virtual caucuses, and multilingual presidential preference cards that include English, Spanish and Tagalog.
+The State Party expanded our caucus process by offering four days of inperson early voting, and multilingual presidential preference cards that include English, Spanish and Tagalog.

-Early voting: Saturday, February 15 - Tuesday, February 18, 2020 Virtual caucus: Sunday, February 16 - Monday, February 17, 2020

-Caucus Day: Saturday, February 22, 2020
+Early voting: Saturday, February 15 - Tuesday, February 18, 2020 Caucus Day: Saturday, February 22, 2020